 Soft Strawberry and Yogurt Cake

-Soft cake with strawberries and Greek yogurt: a light and quick recipe with the Thermomix.
+Soft strawberry and Greek yogurt cake: a light and quick recipe with the Thermomix.

-If you are looking for a light recipe yet irresistible, the soft strawberry and Greek yogurt cake is what you need!
-Without oil or butter, this cake is perfect for those who want a genuine and healthy dessert without compromising on taste.
+If you are looking for a light yet irresistible recipe, the soft strawberry and Greek yogurt cake is just what you need!
+Without oil or butter, this cake is perfect for those who want a genuine and healthy dessert that does not compromise on taste.

-And if you have the Thermomix, it’s easy: in a few minutes, you’ll have a soft cake to enjoy any time of the day.
+And if you have a Thermomix, it makes it even easier: in a few minutes, you will have a soft cake to enjoy at any time of the day.

-Thanks to the use of Greek yogurt, it also becomes a protein-rich dessert, ideal for those who are trying to stay fit while enjoying a delicious dessert.
-The combination of fresh strawberries and yogurt makes the cake fresh and pleasant, ideal for spring snacks.
-Moreover, the fact that it doesn’t contain oil or butter makes it a perfect choice for those who want to avoid added fats, without sacrificing taste and softness.
+Thanks to the use of Greek yogurt, it also becomes a protein-rich dessert, ideal for those trying to stay in shape without giving up a delicious treat.
+The combination of fresh strawberries and yogurt makes the cake fresh and delightful, perfect for spring snacks.
+Additionally, the absence of oil or butter makes it a perfect choice for those who want to avoid added fats without sacrificing taste and softness.

-With the Thermomix, which has just entered my kitchen, the cake is really made in just a few minutes, without making a mess.
-Do not worry, because I also provide the version for mixing with electric whisks.
+With the Thermomix, which has recently joined my kitchen, the cake is made in just a few minutes without making a mess.
+Don’t worry, because I’ll also leave you the version for mixing with electric beaters.

-READ THE TIPS AND THE F.A.Q.
-AT THE BOTTOM OF THE RECIPE.
+READ THE TIPS AND FAQs AT THE END OF THE RECIPE.

 OTHER INTERESTING RECIPES: